simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Use configuration assertion lifetime when available.
   * Use `adfs:wreply` parameter when available.

+### authmyspace
+  * Module removed because service is no longer available.

 ### cas
   * Respect all LDAP options in LDAP call.